mnlipp/osgi-getting-started/Bndtools.md

 open "Window/Preferences/Bndtools/Repositories", "Enable templates repositories" and restart Eclipse[^templDefault].

-[^templDefault]: No idea why they don't make this the default seeting.
+[^templDefault]: No idea why they don't make this the default setting.

 Now use the wizard to create a "Bndtools OSGi Workspace" (File/New/Other/Bndtools).
 Choose the "Minimal workspace", everything else is outdated.